flutter/website/src/development/ui/animations/tutorial.md

 ```

 A `Tween` object does not store any state.
 Instead, it provides the
-`evaluate(Animation<double> animation)` method that
+[`Animation.value`][] method that applies the mapping function
-applies the mapping function to the current value of the animation.
+to the current value of the animation.
 The current value of the `Animation` object can be found in the
 `.value` method.
 The evaluate function also performs some housekeeping,
 such as ensuring that begin and end are returned when the